AmmarSultanDev/adv_basics/README.md

 - Any compatible IDE (e.g., Visual Studio Code, Android Studio)

 ## Screenshots
-Include some screenshots of your app here to showcase its functionality and design.

 ![Start screen](<Simulator Screenshot - iPhone 15 Pro - 2024-07-19 at 10.38.22.png>)